elastic/golang-crossbuild/README.md

 ## Multiarch Docker images

-Some of the Docker images are built for the amd64 and arm64 architectures, this allow to run the Docker images in linux/amd64, linux/arm64, darwin/amd64, and darwin/arm64.
+Some of the Docker images are built for the amd64 and arm64 architectures, this allow to run the Docker images in linux/amd64, linux/arm64.
 This is done using the `.buildkite/scripts/buildx.sh` command.
 To choose if build a Docker image for amd64 and arm64 or only for amd64, The Makefiles check fot the value o `BUILDX` and `DOCKER_MULTIARCH` variables.
 In the target Makefile the `DOCKER_COMMAND` is replaced with the `.buildkite/scripts/buildx.sh` command.

 ```make